 Students aren’t the only members of the community that may feel anxiety over returning to school.
 Staff may feel as though their choices are limited and that they are stuck due to financial needs vs. healthcare concerns.

 School Counselors can assist their peers in creating self-care plans and mindfulness activities to help cope with the anxiety of returning to work during a pandemic.
-The American School Counselor Association has some helpful tips for self-care for staff.

 Professional development is another avenue of self-care and control for education professionals.
 Especially when they feel that there is little they can control in their daily lives.
 Counselors can take “ASCA U” courses to gain the confidence that they have the tools to assist staff members and students to the best of their ability.